antonsimmerle/L/README.md

 ## Compatibility

-L uses only standard C libraries such as 'stdio.h' and 'stdlib.h', so it should be compatible with UNIX and non UNIX systems.
+l_ uses only standard C libraries such as 'stdio.h' and 'stdlib.h', so it should be compatible with UNIX and non UNIX systems.

 ## Limits

-L uses non-exponential dynamic memory allocation for the amount of nodes as well as the depth of the nodes, but falls back to fixed sized arrays for the length of the text of the node (1024 characters).
+l_ uses non-exponential dynamic memory allocation for the amount of nodes as well as the depth of the nodes, but falls back to fixed sized arrays for the length of the text of the node (1024 characters).

 ## Compilation